shlima/click_house/README.md

 ```ruby
 ClickHouse.connection.ping #=> true
 ```
-You can easily build a new raw connect
+You can easily build a new raw connection

 ```ruby
 @connection = ClickHouse::Connection.new(ClickHouse::Config.new(logger: Rails.logger))